nextflow-io/training/docs/nf_customize/5_config.md

 # Demystifying configuration options

 Each nf-core pipeline comes with a set of “sensible defaults”.
-While the defaults are a great place to start, you will almost certainly want to modify these to fit your own purposes and system requirements.
+While the defaults are a great place to start, you will certainly want to modify these to fit your own purposes and system requirements.

 **You do not need to edit the pipeline code to configure nf-core pipelines.**